Skepsis00/Skepsis00/README.md

 - 👋 Hi, I’m @Skepsis00
-- 👀 I’m interested in ... learn some skills
+- 👀 I’m interested in ... acquire some skills
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... html, css, javascript, diseño ux/ui
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... proyects
 - 📫 How to reach me ...

 <!---